LefferTrochez/UAV-Research-Environment/README.md

 ## Introduction

-This repository provides a MATLAB/Simulink environment for evaluating quadrotor controllers across three plant-model fidelity levels while keeping the main experimental conditions consistent.
+This repository provides a MATLAB/Simulink environment for evaluating quadrotor controllers across three plant-model fidelity levels while keeping the main experimental conditions as consistent as possible.

 The framework compares: